NETWAYS/check_ibm_aix/README.md

+Warning: This is a prototype and not finished and not very well tested.

 # Plugins for IBM AIX systems

-Some experimental plugins we wrote for a customer.

-## License
+# License

 Copyright (C) 2021 [NETWAYS GmbH](mailto:info@netways.de)